 ODS data recording strategies

-The following document shall give an overview of why, when, how and what kind of ODS data to record.
+The following page shall give an overview of why, when, how and what kind of ODS data to record.

 Why record

 During different phases of the integration/development process, it is necessary to check and verify the ODS and/or O3R capabilities.
 To do so, the system must be tested with different goals in mind: objects to detect, stability, performance, etc. During all testing phases, issues could appear.
 To improve and verify the system, these issues (or lack of) need to be documented and recorded.
-This is the reason for the data recording.
+The outcome also allows the internal development of algorithms to This is the reason for the data recording.

 What to record